What Is the Child Tax Credit?

 How Does Child Support Affect the Child Tax Credit?

 Child support payments are not taxable income to the person in receipt.
 They also are not tax-deductible to the person paying them.
-However, child support does affect the child tax credit.
+But, child support does affect the Child Tax Credit.
 Can the paying parent claim the credit?

 If a child's parents are not married, only the parent using the dependency tax exemption can claim the credit.
-However, see IRS.gov as the government allows the non-custodial parent to claim the child as a dependent if the special rule for a child of divorced or separated parents applies.
+But, the IRS allows the non-custodial parent to claim the child as a dependent if the special rule for a child of divorced or separated parents applies.

 Some parents agree to take turns claiming a child on their tax returns.
 For example, one parent claims the even years.
 The other parent claims the odd years.